puniverse/capsule/README.md

 ## Dead-Simple Packaging and Deployment for JVM Apps

 Capsule is a dead-easy deployment package for standalone JVM applications.
 Capsule lets you package your entire application into a single jar file and run it like this `java -jar app.jar`.
 That's it.
 You don't need platform-specific startup scripts, and no JVM flags: the application capsule contains all the JVM configuration options.
 It supports native libraries, custom boot class-path, and Java agents.
-It can even automatically download maven dependencies when the program is first launched, if you choose not to embed them in the capsule.
+It even automatically download maven dependencies when the program is first launched, if you choose not to embed them in the capsule.

 ### How Capsule Works